 Bethany thinks it’s a great idea to make keep sake bracelets and necklaces for River and her friends not knowing there’s a very pissed off Indian ready to claim their souls.
 Moon and her ex-boyfriend cop Tyler begin to piece together what is going on with the weird deaths and why she and her brother have had black-outs.

 Flay is a terrific horror film filled with great characters in particular River’s dopey friends who you know are being lined up to bite the bullet at some point plus we also get a nice appearance from Phantasm legend A. Michael Baldwin in a brief role.
-Taking inspiration from The Slenderman phenomenon as well as J-Horror films, the film makers have crafted a really cool picture with a lot of atmosphere, dramatic music and CGI used sparingly when needed to enhance the action.
+Taking inspiration from The Slenderman phenomenon (and a lot better than the actual Slenderman film) as well as J-Horror films, the film makers have crafted a really cool picture with a lot of atmosphere, dramatic music and CGI used sparingly when needed to enhance the action.
 On a final note I really liked the editing of the picture with the ‘fade to blacks’ and also the trippy sequences when people come into contact with that pesky chain.

 A highly enjoyable romp with lots of spirit (pun intended).

 - Starring Elle LaMont Violett Beane Johnny Walter Dalton E. Gray